lemaniak/ary/README.md

 ![alt tag](https://raw.githubusercontent.com/lemaniak/ary/master/images/gruntTasks.png)

+**Grunt Task**
-*we are defining a javascript object called appconfig that contains some constants used in some grunt tasks.
+we are defining a javascript object called appconfig that contains some constants used in some grunt tasks.
   -pkg: contains the information in our  package.json file
   -app: specifies our application main folder
   -dist: specifies our distribution folder used to store our compiled project ready for production (distribution)
   -build: specifies a temporal build folder useful in case we need a temporal location to store compiled files like concatenated files or minified files that need later to be copied to the distribution folder once all operations needed for those files are done

-*inside our grunt config method we are defining a local object called yeoman with the contents of our previous defined constants for easier access of our grunt constants if you want you can use the appConfig object instead
+inside our grunt config method we are defining a local object called yeoman with the contents of our previous defined constants for easier access of our grunt constants if you want you can use the appConfig object instead

-*Clean (https://github.com/gruntjs/grunt-contrib-clean ) next we configure our clean plugin to clear specific folders like the dist and build folders that will be cleaned each time we want to repackage our project for distribution
+*Clean* (https://github.com/gruntjs/grunt-contrib-clean ) next we configure our clean plugin to clear specific folders like the dist and build folders that will be cleaned each time we want to repackage our project for distribution
-*jshint : here we configure jshint to tell the location of the javascript files to compile in search of errors *shell: here make use of the shell task to execute requirejs optimizer tool in order to generate a single concatenated minified javascript file containing all the javascript files of our application and also to create a minified concatenated stylesheet css by executing the following OS command:
+*jshint* : here we configure jshint to tell the location of the javascript files to compile in search of errors *shell*: here make use of the shell task to execute requirejs optimizer tool in order to generate a single concatenated minified javascript file containing all the javascript files of our application and also to create a minified concatenated stylesheet css by executing the following OS command:

 ```sh
 $  node_modules/requirejs/bin/r.js -o ./app/build.js
 ```

-*Connect (https://github.com/gruntjs/grunt-contrib-connect ): here we configure the connect grunt task to start a server at a specified port in order to see our angular application
+*Connect* (https://github.com/gruntjs/grunt-contrib-connect ): here we configure the connect grunt task to start a server at a specified port in order to see our angular application
-*Open: here we configure the open plugin to open up a browser for us pointing to our connect server *Regarde: here we configure the regarde plugin to watch for changes in our project files and live reload those changes to our browser without the need to refresh the  page
+*Open*: here we configure the open plugin to open up a browser for us pointing to our connect server *Regarde*: here we configure the regarde plugin to watch for changes in our project files and live reload those changes to our browser without the need to refresh the  page

 3) custom task to run tasks in a specified sequence